colinjbrown/nbdep/README.md

 The actual module is implemented as an IPython extension that hooks onto sys.modules and performs a set difference on the modules that are imported and then passes it back to the Nbextension on the Javascript side which saves everything into metadata.

+This package also includes a nbextension that writes out a pip requirements file based on the most up to date version of the dependencies.

 ## Installation
 `pip install .`